 - tools to get the absolute most out of search traffic to every post you write!

 Again, all this SEO goodness for free!
-These free SEO tools and resources are amazing, insanely helpful, and updated for 2018!
+These free SEO tools and resources are amazing, insanely helpful, and updated regularly!

 What are you waiting for?
 Get results!